D. J. Hall

 Martinez D. Hall (born July 18, 1986) is an American former football wide receiver.
 He was signed by the New York Giants as an undrafted free agent in 2008.
 He played college football at Alabama.

-Early years
+Early life

 Hall attended Choctawhatchee High School in Fort Walton Beach, Florida.
 He was a three-time All-state selection in basketball.
 During his junior year, Hall caught 44 balls for 974 yards and 14 TDs.
 He recorded 26 catches for 733 yards and 12 touchdowns as a senior.
 Hall was ranked #44 on the Orlando Sentinel Florida Top 100 List and #35 on the 2004 Rivals.com receiver rankings.

 College career

 Hall started his career as a true freshman during the 2004 season for the University of Alabama Crimson Tide, under head coach Mike Shula.
 In his freshman season, he caught 17 passes for 186 yards, including one touchdown.
 In the 2004 Music City Bowl, he led the team with five receptions for 51 yards.

 In his sophomore season, Hall was the leading receiver for Alabama with 48 catches for 676 yards and five touchdowns.
 His 157 yards receiving against Utah State was a career-high.
 Hall also achieved the distinction of being the only Alabama player to have consecutive games with ten or more catches, coming against Tennessee and Utah State.

 During the 2006 season, Hall once again led the team with 62 receptions for 1,056 yards and five touchdowns, setting a new record for single season yardage.
 He also became the third all-time receiver with 127 receptions, and second with 1,918 yards in his career.

 Hall broke several school records during the 2007 season including most career catches, touchdowns, and receiving yards.
 In a game versus rival Tennessee, Hall had 13 receptions (a school record since broken by DeVonta Smith) for 185 yards, including two touchdowns.
 He finished the regular season with 63 receptions, including 6 touchdowns, for 947 yards which once again led the team.
 In his final game for Alabama, Hall recorded a mere 4 catches for 58 yards, in the process breaking the school record for receptions in a season.
 Overall, Hall finished the year with 67 receptions for 1,005 yards.